priyatam/mala/README.md

 - [mies-om](https://github.com/swannodette/mies-om)
 - [chestnut](https://github.com/plexus/chestnut)

+Further examples of Om can be found at [om-cookbook](https://github.com/omcljs/om-cookbook).

 ## Thanks

 A big thanks to @swannodette for pushing the limits of Clojurescript and Om, @weavejester for creating beautiful libraries like Ring and Compojure, Joel Holbrooks for garden and secretary, and Bhauman for fighweel!
-Some sample components are taken from [Om Cookbook](https://github.com/annapawlicka/om-cookbookhttps://github.com/omcljs/om-cookbook).
+Some sample components are taken from Om Cookbook.

 ## Status